larsbrinkhoff/pdp10-its-disassembler/README.md

 - Paper tape image.
 - Saildart.org UTF-8.
 - Tape images, 7 or 9 track.
+- Files stored in an Alto file system.

 Most tools that work with executable programs support these formats: